nea89o/SkyblockPlayersAnonymous/README.md

 # SkyBlock Player Anonymous

-A mod for the recovering SkyBlock addict.
+A relief for the recovering SkyBlock addict.